JellyEllie/parkinson-annotator/docs/TECHNICAL_MANUAL.md

 The application integrates external variant resources (e.g. VariantValidator and ClinVar) to retrieve clinically relevant variant information.
 It is implemented as a Flask web application, with SQLAlchemy used for database management, and bioinformatic tools and resources for data extraction (e.g. NCBI Entrez), supported by custom utility modules (e.g. clinvar_fetch.py, variantvalidator_fetch.py).

-## Installation

-The instructions for setting up the development environment, installing dependencies, and configuring the project can be found in [INSTALLATION.md](./INSTALLATION.md).

 ## Project Structure

-This project is organised as follows:
+The Parkinson's Annotator project follows a modular structure, and the main directories and files are organised as follows:

 ```
 parkinson-annotator/
-├── docs/  # Project documentation
+├── docs/
 │   ├── DOCKER.md
 │   ├── INSTALLATION.md
 │   ├── TECHNICAL_MANUAL.md